jaykay12/tech/_posts/2020-9-30-fasttext-ml.md

   - Controls the size of the vectors
   - larger dim -> more information capture but requires more data to be learned.
   - If too large -> harder and slower to train.
-  - By default, dim = 100, but any value in the 100-300 range is as popular.
+  - By default, dim = 100, but any value in the 100-300 range is good.

 - **subwords**
   - All the substrings contained in a word between **minn** and **maxn**.
-  - By default, subword = (3,6), for different languages ranges may vary.
+  - By default, subword = (3, 6).
+For different languages ranges may vary.

 - **epoch**
-  - Controls how many times the model will loop over the dataset.
+  - Controls how many times the model will loop over the dataset for training.
   - By default, epoch = 5.
 For massive dataset, epoch should be less.